Prairie Women's Health Centre of Excellence

 Prairie Women, Violence and Self-Harm

-C. Fillmore, C. A. Dell & The Elizabeth Fry Society of Manitoba
+C. Fillmore, C. A. Dell and The Elizabeth Fry Society of Manitoba

 Sexual Violence and Dislocation as Social Risk Factors Involved in the Acquisition of HIV Among Manitoba Women